helderco/univ-polyclip/README.md

 ## Requirements

-Tested on Python 2.7, not sure what minimal version is supported.

-Requires **PyOpenGL**.
+Supports Python 2.5 or later.

+Requires **PyOpenGL** (version 3 as of this writing).
 If you have pip, install is easy:

 `pip install pyopengl`

 ## Usage

+The script can be divided in two parts.
+The first one is the algorithm, and the latter is it's usage with OpenGL (classes `Graphics` and `Arguments`).

+Besides having the code for the algorithm to be studied, a command line interface is provided for demonstration or testing purposes, for running with OpenGL.

 Supported operations are: union, intersection and difference.

+### Polygon overrides

 Subject and clip polygon can be defined per command line option.
 Defaults for the subject and clip polygon are set at the beggining of the file for easy edit, but they can be overriden from the command line using the options `--subj-poly` and `--clip-poly`.